CLEP / Introductory Sociology

 Question 6: A person who is walking down the street murmuring loudly to him/herself is violating which of the following?

-1. folkway
+1. law

-2. law
+2. folkway

-3. more
+3. value

-4. value
+4. more

-Correct Answer: A. folkway
+Correct Answer: B. folkway

 Explanation: As you know, it's not breaking any formal law when you walk down the street murmuring to yourself, but you certainly will get some stares and funny looks from people passing by.
 That's because you've violated a folkway, which directs behavior in the day-to-day practices in any culture.
 On the other hand, mores are norms that embody the moral views and principles of a group and can have serious consequences when they are violated.
 Values are a culture's standard for discerning what is good and just in society.